CSGuides/grad-school-application-guide/_interviewing/visit-days.md

 -How does the cost of living in [city] compare with your stipend?
 -How big is the department?
 How many Ph.D. students are there in computer science?

-Other potential questions include:
+Beyond Kaia's suggestions, other potential questions we recommend include:
 -Where have recently-graduated students ended up?
 What sort of jobs did they get?
 (Do those align with your career goals as an applicant?)
 -How many students do you know who were able to work as teaching assistants?
 As full instructors of record?
 -How many master’s degree students do you know who were hired as paid research assistants?

-" user="kaia" %}

 **Inverted Phrasing.** By the time you are attending a visit day, the school is trying to convince you to accept the offer.
 Many applicants have multiple offers (see elsewhere in this guide for raw numbers).
 Many faculty and students will have been told to put a positive outlook on things and convince all of the visitors to accept.
 One the one hand, that can reduce pressure.
 On the other hand, that can make it difficult to be confident that you are getting precise information: you may wonder if people are just telling you what you want to hear.
 Sadly, direct experience with visit days (from both sides) suggests that this bias is quite real.